Mu-L/triangula/README.md

 <img src="/assets/triangula.gif" width="500">

 If the app isn't running on Linux, go to the Permissions tab in the executable's properties and tick `Allow executing file as program`.
+On Windows, you may need to deselect `Compatibility mode` in the app's properties.

 ### CLI
 Install the [CLI](https://github.com/RH12503/Triangula-CLI) by running: